 Real-time features on your apps supply information updates about any activities as they happen.
-Real-time technology has joined the list of the core app features.
+Real-time technology has joined the list of core app features.
 Some vivid examples, where you interact with real-time technology include Facebook notifications, Google Docs editing and Uber’s location tracking.

 Mobile apps where users are looking to receive frequent updates, news and stories, using real-time technology are the key interaction element to answer their needs.
-Actively utilizing mobile apps enable premier user experiences.
+Actively utilizing mobile apps enables premier user experiences.
 As a result, users can track live updates on a map (food order delivery or taxi apps), follow schedules (train departure apps) or get instant notifications from their friends (social media apps) without having to go back and refresh the page they are viewing.

 Sending immediate signals that report problems with system components is crucial to keep apps running.
 These alert features might be invisible for a user, but adding them to the list of functionality helps start a new workflow once an alert is received by the app’s system.
+This is one of the best real-time features to keep users engaged in a mobile app.

 Notification bars and pop-ups (Twitter, Facebook, InVision) inform users about live updates and are often used by social media apps.
 Short messages let users know that there is new information in which they might be interested, but do not “flood” users with relevant notifications without permission.
 When a user is ready or wants to see any of those updates, they click on the notification bar to see the update details.

 Sometimes presenting information in an image format is more effective than utilizing text.
 Visual representations help make information easily understandable to perceive changes in data and add to the ability to react to them immediately.
 Some of the examples include the use of different colors on a map, making visual elements bigger or smaller or trending representations that display increases or decreases.
+This real-time feature for an app helps to greatly improve the user experience and is also important for user engagement in the product.

 Chat apps and social media messengers are always based on real-time technology because users rely on getting responses from a person they are talking to without delay.
 Real-time technology ensures flawless conversation interaction between users.